 Asthma is a very frightening condition for anyone that has ever had to experience it, especially children.
-The experience can be even more scary for toddlers and anyone under the age of 5.
-My daughter’s first terrorizing experience with an asthma attack happened when she was only 4 years old and resulted with hospitalization and later a diagnosis of asthma.
-As a parent I discovered her triggers, how to manager her symptoms, and immediately educated her on how to treat herself.
+The experience can be even scarier for toddlers and anyone under the age of 5.
+My daughter’s first terrorizing experience with an asthma attack happened when she was only 4 years old and resulted in hospitalization and later a diagnosis of asthma.
+As a parent, I discovered her triggers, how to manage her symptoms, and immediately educated her on how to treat herself.
 The road was filled with many missed days of schools, hospital visits, and moments of fears, but we managed her condition and we understood her triggers and symptoms like the back of my hand.

 I never imaged my next child would develop the same condition.
 My son had his first experience with terrible wheezing at 4 months old and was given a nebulizer machine, steroids and an inhaler.
 He took to his treatment well and we hadn’t experienced any more alarming episodes since.

 Flash forward to a few weeks ago and the wheezing returned.
 If you are a parent of a child with asthma, you know that it can be triggered at any moment, the key is to understand their symptoms.
 The issue with having a toddler is that doctors are reluctant to diagnose children under the age of 5.
 The tests that are generally used to diagnose a child under the age of 5 are used to gauge the how well a person is breathing and that cannot be easily or accurately obtained in such small children.
 In this case diagnosing, recognizing and managing asthma in children under the age of 5 can be extremely difficult, therefore learning to recognize symptoms and triggers are essential.
 I am hoping my experience can help shed some light.